 Grizzly Time

-During Grizzly Time students will have 35 minutes of academic time built into their day on Monday, Tuesday, Thursday and Friday in order to receive additional individualized support for any class in which they are currently enrolled.
+During Grizzly Time students will have 25 minutes of academic time built into their day Monday, Tuesday, Thursday, Friday in order to receive additional individualized support for any class in which they are currently enrolled.

+Each teacher at LCHS will have a set number of Cards to issue to students throughout the school day who need academic assistance or have another reason to be with that teacher during Grizzly Time.
+Any student who has not been issued a card to go to a teacher’s classroom during Grizzly Time will report to the cafeteria and/or library for a supervised study hall.

-If assigned by a teacher to serve Priority, it is because a teacher has required the student’s attendance during Grizzly Time in order to provide additional instructional support.
+If a student has been issued a card to attend Grizzly Time by a teacher it is because a teacher has required the student’s attendance during Grizzly Time in order to provide additional instructional support.
 If the student does not report for the priority assignment they will be issued a discipline report for not complying with a teacher’s request.

-Student’s not assigned to a Priority will be able to choose a teacher they are currently enrolled in to receive additional support, or may choose to attend a supervised study hall in the Library or Cafeteria.

-In either scenario students will be provided additional time and resources in order to remain in good standing in all of their coursework.

-Failure to report to the Priority Teacher will result in a level 2 violation for non compliance with a reasonable request.
+Failure to report to the teacher who issued you a card will result in a Level 3 violation for non-compliance with a reasonable request.

+If a student is issued a card by more than one teacher the student will report to the teacher who has Priority on that day (see schedule below).

+Any student with a grade of “F” in a class is expected to be with the teacher of the class the student has an “F” in, or in the Cafeteria.
+Non-compliance will be treated as a discipline issue.

+Students are not to be using their phone/tablet/computer/etc.. to access “SOCIAL MEDIA” during Grizzly Time.
+Students are to be working on class work or reading.

+Grizzly Time Daily Schedule

+Monday – Math Priority

+Tuesday – Science/Social Studies Priority

+Wednesday – Activity Period for School Clubs and Organizations

+Thursday – English Priority

+Friday – Early Release

-Academic Opportunity
+Academic Assistance

-Academic Opportunity will be provided to all students who are repeatedly not staying current with their daily work.
-The primary goal of Academic Opportunity is to address the student’s continual habit of not completing assignments on time.
+Academic Assistance will be provided to all students who are repeatedly not staying current with their daily work.
+The primary goal of Academic Assistance is to address the student’s continual habit of not completing assignments on time.

-AO will be provided from 3:15-5:40 Monday through Thursday.
-Students participating will be permitted to utilize the late bus, which runs at 5:45.
+AA will be provided from 3:15-3:40 Tuesday through Thursday.
+Students participating will have the option to leave campus at 3:40 if they are providing their own transportation, or if they wish to utilize the late bus which runs at 5:45, they will report to the designated detention room until that time.

+Schedule:

+Tuesday – Math

+Wednesday – English

+Thursday – Science / Social Science

+ALL Teachers in that subject area are to be available that day from 3:15 – 3:40 unless that teacher has a School Activity during that time.

-The procedure to be utilized by Faculty utilizing AO, will include:
+The procedure to be utilized by Faculty utilizing AA, will include:

-On the first occurrence of late work:
+On the first occurrence of late work or the student Failing the class:

 Assignment to a Grizzly Time Priority/ Choice for prior incomplete or late work.

-On the second occurrence of late work:
+On the second occurrence of late work and/or student Failing the class:

 Phone communication with the parent describing the details of the situation.